-3.11 Finalize Preparations for Computer-Based and Paper-Based Testing
+3.11 Finalize Preparations

 Before testing, School Test Coordinators must confirm the following tasks have been completed:

 - Verify that testing rooms are configured so that students are separated by a reasonable distance to encourage independent work and to prevent cheating. - Ensure testing rooms are clear of all instructional displays (refer to Section 2.3 for prohibited materials). - Prepare to distribute testing materials to Test Administrators.